jlowder/MonkeySpa/README.md

 ## Sample Webapps

-The `samples/` directory contains three example webapps to demonstrate the system:
+The `samples/` directory contains four example webapps to demonstrate the system:

 1. **Calculator** (`calculator.html`) - A functional calculator with keyboard support
 2. **Todo App** (`todo-app.html`) - A task management application with local storage
 3. **Color Picker** (`color-picker.html`) - A color selection tool with multiple format outputs
+4. **Slide Puzzle** (`slide-puzzle.html`) - A classic sliding tile puzzle game

 You can add these sample webapps to test the manager functionality.

 ## Technical Details

 ### Data Storage
-- All webapp metadata is stored in browser localStorage
+- All webapp metadata is stored in browser IndexedDB
 - HTML file contents are stored as text within the webapp data
 - No server required - everything runs client-side

 ### Browser Compatibility
 - Modern browsers with ES6+ support
-- localStorage support required
+- IndexedDB support required
 - File API support for HTML file uploads

 ## Customization